-The Washington Department of Fish and Wildlife (WDFW) provides free watercraft inspections in Eastern Washington (Liberty Lake) and Central Washington (Ephrata).
+The Washington Department of Fish and Wildlife (WDFW) provides free watercraft inspections in Liberty Lake near Spokane as well as Clarkston, Pasco, and Cle Elum.
 If needed, staff will provide a free decontamination after inspection.
 Request a boat inspection.

 In 2019, WDFW inspected more than 32,000 watercrafts, a 31% increase from 2018.
 About one third of inspected watercrafts came from known infested waters in other states.
 WDFW detected 18 vessels carrying invasive mussels and 1,200 vessels that failed to meet the clean – drain – dry requirements.

 Early detection monitoring helps identify invasions early and prevent invasive species from establishing populations.
 Each year, WDFW takes early detection monitoring samples at dozens of water bodies across the state.